dhis2/dhis2-android-sdk/docs/content/developer/modules-and-repositories.md

 - `FileResizeHelper`, `FileResourceDirectoryHelper`: file resource manipulation.
 - `UidsHelper`: common operations to collections of objects with uid.
 - `UserHelper`: operations related to user authentication.
+- `ValueType`: list of different value types and their validators.

 ## Module list { #android_sdk_module_list }